 You took a winding path to acting.
 How can the pipeline itself be fixed?

 “There’s more that could be done before the casting process.
 Working with producers and writers who want to be inclusive.
-Acting schools, drama schools, and stage schools all need to become more inclusive and accessible for people with disabilities.
+Acting schools, drama schools, stage schools all need to become more inclusive and accessible for people with disabilities.
 There’s a whole road that leads to getting into the room to be cast in something.
 I don’t believe enough is being done before the casting process.”

 What’s the state of inclusion on screen as it stands today?